svmiller/svmiller.github.io/_posts/2020-10-22-inference-permutations-gender-pay-gap-general-social-survey.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

+*Last updated: 26 October 2024.
+Some things got lost in transition behind the scenes.
+These include a move from R version 3.5 to 4, a transition from working directories, and some function changes in `{stevemisc}`.*

 I'm teaching [my quantitative methods class](http://posc3410.svmiller.com/) this semester for the first time in three and a half years, an exigency brought on by both a hiring/spending freeze and a faculty departure.
 The impromptu nature of teaching this class along with the COVID-19 fog that has consumed us all mean I'm basically teaching the same class, with just a few updates, that I last taught three and a half years ago.
 My quantitative skills have improved greatly since then, as have my computational skills.
 It's led me to think of ways I can improve what I teach should I have to teach it again soon.

 I stumbled across [this tweet](https://twitter.com/grant_mcdermott/status/1175576565863702528) from [Grant McDermott](https://t.co/IYuIHtwlXG?amp=1).
 It's from last year and I missed it entirely when he first posted it, but it appeared in my timeline again amid some other ongoing conversation.
 The link is to [a keynote speech](https://www.youtube.com/watch?v=5Dnw46eC-0o&feature=youtu.be) from [John Rauser](https://twitter.com/jrauser?lang=en).
 Rauser's main point in the keynote, echoed by McDermott, is that computational means to inference are more accessible and better illustrate the underlying point we try to teach students than doing something like calculating standard errors of sample means, calculating *t*-values or *z*-values, and finding the approximate area underneath a Student's *t*-distribution or normal distribution that corresponds with that score.
 McDermott's comment is that it's only for outdated pedagogy that we don't teach what computational power has made more practical and accessible.
 I'll stop short of saying that here.
 After all, bootstrapping was ultimately [Bradley Efron's (1979) answer](https://projecteuclid.org/euclid.aos/1176344552) to [his own question](https://www.youtube.com/watch?v=1aB8tW6LV8U) of what the jackknife was trying to approximate (i.e. a random sampling distribution better done via bootstrap).
 There is---at least I'm thinking right now---more value in understanding what things like bootstrapping and permutations are trying to approximate before showing how the computational implementations can provide nifty answers to the questions we may have.
 That said, there might be a missed opportunity that I'm not seeing yet, especially for instructors who teach quantitative methods by reference to smaller-*n* experiments or something like that.